signalfx/splunk-otel-go/example/README.md

 This example instruments a simple HTTP server-client application.

-The application is configured to send spans to a local instance of the OpenTelemetry Collector, which propagates them to both Splunk Observability Cloud and to a local Jaeger instance.
+The application is configured to send spans and metrics to a local instance of the OpenTelemetry Collector, which propagates them to Splunk Observability Cloud.

 ## Prerequisites